 There is a website hosted on RaZON+ that can be accessed on any device with Ethernet and Wi-Fi that has a web browser (pc, tablet or Smart phone)

-Everything can be done on a smartphone or tablet.
+The complete set-up and local check can be done on your smartphone or tablet.

 No, only the sensors need calibration every 2 years.
 Because the sensors are smart you can easily exchange them with another sensor to prevent data gaps.